-We are helping tenants across the private and social housing sectors to understand the welfare changes and their impact on them.
-Helping maximise incomes, provide access to help and advice.
+We are helping tenants across housing tenures to understand the impact of welfare changes.
+We help our residents maximise their incomes and provide access to help and advice.
 We are supporting the council's commitment to jobs and opportunity for all by supporting local residents to move into work through the iWorks programme and creating apprenticeships and training opportunities for young people with our housing contractors and supporting care leavers on their journey to independence.

 We are building strong links with health agencies to help reduce accidents in the home and improve housing conditions for older people.
-This will include using the disabled adaptations programme to encourage independent living and expanding our Trusted Assessor Scheme with occupational health and the repairs service to improve housing conditions for older people.
+This will include using the disabled adaptations programme to encourage independent living and expanding our Trusted Assessor Scheme with occupational health and the repairs service.